rks-031/placement-iiit-IE/docs/tutorial-extras/Quanitphi.md

 1. Basic introduction (tell me about your self)
 2. Semaphores and their working
 3. SQL queries on basic scalar functions
-4. DSA problem on k rotations in a single linked list
+4. DSA problem on k rotations in a singly linked list
 5. Project briefing

 `Business Analyst`